 The efficacy of a horticultural program is acknowledged throughout the literature, as having a positive effect on wellbeing, group cohesiveness and meaning to its participants (Gonzalez, Hartig, Patil, Martinsen, & Kirkevold, 2011).

 Objectives At the completion of the 8-week program, participants will be able to: 1.
 Engage in social interaction with other group participants.
-This will be achieved through weekly participation in the group with other participants.
+This will be achieved through weekly participation in the individual sessions.
 This will be measured through the administration of the Evaluation of Social Interaction [ESI] (Fisher & Griswold, 2010) to be conducted at baseline and at the conclusion of the 8 week period.
-2. Socially interact with peers to form friendships (quality of life - QOL components).
+2. Socially interact with others to form relationships (quality of life - QOL components).
 This will be measured through the administration of the Evaluation of Social Interaction [ESI] (Fisher & Griswold, 2010) to be conducted at baseline and at the conclusion of the 8 week period.